pulimeng/DeepDrug3D/README.md

 1. Data generation

 This module generates data for training/prediction while providing intermediate results for visualization.
 All files are under `./DataGeneration`.
+The DFIRE potential calculation uses the module (`./DataGeneration/dligand-linux`) described in `A Knowledge-Based Energy Function for Protein−Ligand, Protein−Protein, and Protein−DNA Complexes by Zhang et al.` since it is written in Fortran, which is faster than our own implementation in Python.

 To generate the binding grid data, run `python voxelization.py --f example.pdb --a example_aux.txt --o results --r 15 --n 31 --p`.
   - `--f` input pdb file path.